rackerlabs/docs-cloud-files/api-docs/cdn-api-operations/cdn-container-services-operations.rst

    but anyone can link to it.
 We recommend that you monitor your bandwidth usage and charges in the Cloud Control Panel so that you know if someone is hot-linking your content.
-For instructions about viewing your usage charges, see :kc-article:`Protect your Cloud Files CDN Bill from Unexpected Usage<protect-your-cloud-files-cdn-bill-from-unexpected-usage-0>`.
+For instructions about viewing your usage charges, see :how-to:`Protect your Cloud Files CDN Bill from Unexpected Usage<protect-your-cloud-files-cdn-bill-from-unexpected-usage>`.

 The examples in this section use sample values for the following: